 2. Any support you give to your child, do it together.
 The difference between enabling and supporting the addict is a super complicated issue which you’ll need to figure out together.
 If you’re like most parents this will be a learning process.
 In the meantime, it’s important for your marriage that you go through this process together.
 Inevitably one partner will get wise before the other and by walking through this together, you will create the trust and safety needed to support each other through the difficult times.
 The addict is a master manipulator and will try to divide and conquer to serve the addiction.
 Your fastest track to your child getting clean depends on how fast they run out of resources.
-Your united stance will remove one of those greatest resources.
+Your united stance will help insure that happens sooner rather than later.

 3. Honor your differences.
 Understand that you both are different in how you deal with stress.
 In general (not always), it’s common for the man to want to isolate and the woman to want to talk it out.
 (It may be helpful to read John Gray’s book, Men are from Mars, Women are from Venus to better understand masculine and feminine tendencies when under stress).
 Schedule 10 minutes in the morning and/or just before bed to discuss the emotions you’re both feeling around your child.
 Give each other permission to just speak without a response from the other.
 You can have a dialog about it at any other time but this time is reserved only for each of you to vent.
 This is difficult and requires practice but it may be the most important piece to holding your marriage together.
 If you find yourself unable to do it alone, get a trusted third person or a professional to facilitate it with you.
 This will allow you to strengthen your connection with your spouse by understanding how they’re processing this.
 You may both say things that the other doesn’t agree with or understand but non-judgment is important here.
 Remember, the fact that you’re even doing this demonstrates your love and commitment to each other.

 5. Get support I don’t care how strong you are, YOU CANNOT DO THIS ALONE.
 There are free programs like ALANON, NARANON, GAMANON, and local meetups.
 There are also professionals who specialize in this area.
-The cost is minimal compared to the exorbitant costs involved in the demise of a good marriage or the thousands upon thousands of dollars the average enabling family will throw at the addiction.
-I personally spent over $100,000.00 on enabling my loved one’s addiction and that’s not even counting the two divorces.
+The cost is minimal compared to the exorbitant costs involved in the demise of a good marriage or the thousands upon thousands of dollars an enabling parent will waste on counterproductive attempts to fix their addicted child.